baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 just add another `network` structure to the file `etc/wpa_supplicant/wpa_supplicant.conf`.
 (See examples [here][18] and [here][19])

-# Step 4: First Time Boot of the Raspberry Pi - DONE
+# Step 4: First Time Boot of the Raspberry Pi
 Now unmount the SD Card, put the SD Card into the Raspberry Pi, plug a [WiFi dongle][14] into the Raspberry Pi, and power it up.
 After approximately a minute, the Raspberry Pi will have completely booted up.